SyberJet SJ30: Since 2011: Metalcraft

 On April 7, 2011, a judge approved sale of Emivest assets to MT LLC of Utah, an ownership group affiliated with Metalcraft Technologies, Inc. of Cedar City, Utah, a parts supplier for the SJ30.
 According to a news article, Emivest vice president Mark Fairchild stated that according to his understanding, MT planned to maintain Emivest as a jet manufacturer, though he didn't know any details.

 As of June 15, 2011, Metalcraft Technologies, the Cedar City, Utah-based company that purchased Emivest out of bankruptcy, MT LC, announced that the new company name would be SyberJet Aircraft.
 Metalcraft also owns the SJ30 type certificate.

 Metalcraft-owned SyberJet plans to restart production in 2019.

 Metalcraft Technologies was the aft fuselage supplier for the aircraft and its parent MTI made the acquisition in 2011.

 The five incomplete jets acquired from Emivest will be offered as SJ30is, an upgraded SJ30-2 certificated in 2005 with four in service.
 SJ30i is FJ44-3AP-2A-powered, has new avionics based on Honeywell’s Primus Epic 2.0, and redesigned interior.
 It is priced at $8.5 million.

 The SJ30i made its maiden flight on 9 October 2019 from San Antonio, Texas, starting an 18-month certification test program with deliveries planned for early 2021.
 In January 2020, it completed a series of avionics tests (so-called aircraft control identification (ACID) tests), logging 55 hours in total.

 The $9 million SJ30x will be the new production from Serial number 15, with leaner and higher thrust FJ44-3AP-25s; certification and service entry are scheduled for 2023.

 Design

 The SJ30 can seat up to six passengers plus one pilot.
-A unique feature of this aircraft is that it maintains a 'sea level cabin' (zero cabin altitude) up to 41,000 ft (due to its 12 psi differential pressure) thereby reducing fatigue due to high cabin altitude on long journeys.
+A unique feature of this aircraft is that it maintains a 'sea level cabin' (zero cabin altitude) up to 41000 ft (due to its 12 psi differential pressure) thereby reducing fatigue due to lower cabin altitude.

 The SJ30 was the first aircraft designed around a 12 psi cabin for more comfort in the cabin.
-The 12 psi cabin results in a sea level cabin through 41,000 ft and less than a 1,800 ft cabin at its ceiling of 49,000 ft.
-The 12 psi cabin was first demonstrated in flight by company pilots on August 23, 2004.
+This results in a sea level cabin through 41000 ft and less than a 1800 ft cabin altitude at its ceiling of 49000 ft.
+The 12 psi cabin differential was first demonstrated in flight by company pilots on August 23, 2004.